exercism/wasm/exercises/practice/rna-transcription/.docs/instructions.append.md

+# Instruction append

 ## Reserved Memory

-Bytes 64-189 of the linear memory are reserved for the input string.
+The buffer for the input string uses bytes 64-189 of linear memory.

 The input string can be modified in place if desired.